Medical education -- Colorado -- Denver

 Found in 4 Collections and/or Records:

+Abstract Collection contains records of the Gross College of Medicine while at the University of Denver.
 The Medical Department of the University of Denver, established in 1881, merged with its competitor, Gross Medical College, to form the Denver and Gross College of Medicine in 1903.
 It was housed on the University of Denver campus until its transfer to the University of Colorado in 1912 when it terminated its relationship with the University of Denver.
-The records consist of legal documents, correspondence and other materials ranging from 1899 to 1912.
+Records consist of legal documents,...

 Dates: 1899-1912; Majority of material found in 1899-1912

 Abstract Dr. Emanuel Friedman came to Colorado in the late 19th century when he was diagnosed with tuberculosis.
 He graduated from Denver's Gross Medical College in 1904.
 After recovering his health, he opened his office on West Colfax Avenue in the immigrant Jewish community and became one of Denver's first pediatricians.
 He also served on the medical staff at National Jewish Hospital (NJH) and the Jewish Consumptives' Relief Society (JCRS).
 The collection consists of copies of photographs of...

 Abstract Dr. Robert Levy (1864-1945) began attending the University of Denver in 1880.
 Most of the signatures in the autograph album date from when he was a student at the university.
 He started practicing medicine in Denver in 1884 after training at Bellevue Hospital.
 He helped found National Jewish Hospital and Gross Medical College.
 He served as president of the Denver and Colorado medical societies.
 Publications in the collection by Dr. Levy are on medical education and on the effect of climate...